Beliavsky/Fortran-code-on-GitHub/README.md

 [Elements of high-performance computing](https://github.com/csc-training/elements-of-hpc): general level introduction to high-performance computing, from csc-training

+[Emulators](https://github.com/sourceryinstitute/emulators): emulated collectives collection: collective subroutines and other procedures designed to emulate or extend standard language features, by Damian Rouson.
+Emulated features include the Fortran 2008 intrinsic function findloc and the Fortran 2018 collective subroutines co_sum and co_broadcast.

 [examples](https://github.com/timkphd/examples): High Performance Computing examples in Fortran, C, Python, and R, by timkphd

 [FGPU](https://github.com/LLNL/FGPU): code examples focusing on porting FORTRAN codes to run DOE heterogenous architecture CPU+GPU machines, from LLNL.
 The purpose of these is to provide both learning aids for developers and OpenMP and CUDA code examples for testing vendor compilers capabilities.